sudkannan/tutorials/README.md

 $ sudo apt-get install git  (in ubuntu)
 ```

-2. Item 2 Set your user name and email
+2. Set your user name and email

 ```
 $ git config --global user.name "Your Name"